mxrguspxrt/nodejs_and_angular_testing/README.md

 Running server
 --------------

-ntpm start # to run server
+ntpm start

 Known problems
 --------------

-* Most of the tests are missing (wrote few REST tests for starters)
+* Most of the tests are missing (wrote few REST API tests for starters)
 * There should be different environment setups (production, test etc) - at the moment running tests will clear database